AcRyu01/AcRyu01/README.md

 # Hi I'm AcRyu01, Welcome to my Github profile 👋

-🙋 สวัสดีครับ ผม อชิระ ชั่งชัย หรือริว เป็นคนที่ชอบและหลงไหลในเทคโนโลยีและ มีความสนใจในการเขียนโปรแกรมโดยเฉพาะ Web programming และ Network
+🙋 My name is Achira Changchai or, Ryu.

 🔭 I’m currently studying Computer Science at KMITL.

-🌱 I’m currently learning Front-End, Back-End, Network & more 😍
+🌱 Interesting in Front-End, Machine Learning, and DevOps.

 ## ⭐ Quotes